Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 In its many forms and variety of benefits, is magnesium most effective in the morning or at night before bed?
 Let’s explore!

-Magnesium Basics
+Magnesium 101: The Basics

-Salt and chlorine make up magnesium chloride.
-(Please note – this is not your cue to go slurp down a glass of swimming pool water).
 Magnesium chloride is frequently prescribed to treat issues with magnesium deficiency.
-Its primary function is to boost overall magnesium levels in the body, and it also may provide relief from heartburn, constipation, and sore muscles.
+Its primary function is to boost overall magnesium levels in the body.

-Magnesium citrate is one of the most popularly prescribed varieties due to its helpful benefits.
-Citrate binds with citric acid (the same as is found in sour fruits) and is highly bioavailable, which means that it is easily absorbed.
-Magnesium citrate helps relieve constipation, as it is a natural laxative.
-Additionally, some research supports its potential to encourage calmness and stress relief.
+Citrate binds with citric acid and is highly bioavailable, which means that it is easily absorbed.
+It helps relieve constipation, as it is a natural laxative.

-Magnesium glycinate is a popularly prescribed dietary supplement for its ability to help reduce inflammation, and manage certain diseases, like heart disease and diabetes.
+Magnesium glycinate is a popularly prescribed dietary supplement for its ability to help reduce inflammation and manage certain diseases, like heart disease and diabetes.
 Also easily absorbed, magnesium glycinate has been studied as a remedy for symptoms of depression, anxiety, and insomnia, and is often prescribed in tandem with antidepressants.

 Commonly used as a food additive by manufacturers, magnesium lactate reduces acidity and also serves as a supplement for the digestive system.
 This form of magnesium is more digestible than others, so is often recommended for patients with magnesium deficiency, who also are prone to digestive issues.